 It’s a question a lot of us have attempted to answer, but are we looking at it the right way?

 Christian music has always been behind, often being blamed for plagiarizing its secular counterparts.
 But back in the nineties, even in the mid-2000s, Christian music had some amazing talent even secular audiences took notice of.
-DC Talk’s Jesus Freak, the album that broke Christian rock into the mainstream, Jars of Clay’s self-titled debut, Newsboys’ Take Me to Your Leader, these records were, and still are, classics both audiences appreciated.
+DC Talk’s Jesus Freak, the album that broke Christian rock into the mainstream, Jars of Clay’s self-titled debut, Newsboys’ Take Me to Your Leader, etc. These records were, and still are, classics both audiences appreciated.
 However, there hasn’t been an album like these since David Crowder’s eclectic 2005 release, A Collision, and even that didn’t reach the worldwide popularity those albums reached.
-Another I wish I could include is House of Heroes’ The End is Not the End but it’s quite underrated even amongst CCM fans.
 There have been good, even great albums released in the CCM market since, but I doubt we’ll be getting another Jesus Freak anytime soon.

 It’s made me wonder, where have we gone wrong?
 What has changed in the industry?
 Was it just luck, or was it something more?
 The problem, from how I see it, is that CCM is has become more about overcoming life’s problems than about the God who carries us through those problems.
 Everything to the music and lyrics is meant to encourage and inspire.
 Inspiration isn’t a bad thing, I’m not saying that at all.
 Even the albums mentioned above are inspirational.
 It’s how we’re executing the message that is the problem.